 Oh, wait a second!

-Do you have a Business and want to target customers within the expatriates community in Paris (or its suburbs) without giving away large profit margins or investing in complicated mobile technologies ?
+Do you have a Business and want to target customers within the expatriates' community in Paris (or its suburbs) without giving away large profit margins or investing in complicated mobile technologies?
 Expats Paris is a viable alternative to some of the sites you’d find out there.
-As one of the largest networks of Expats in Paris, we have whole range of marketing/solutions & services to help you reach plugged-in local consumers.
+As one of the largest networks of Expats in Paris, we have a whole range of marketing/solutions & services to help you reach plugged-in local consumers.
 Get in touch Now!

 Here we go!

 To establish a business in France, EEA nationals don’t need a residence permit.
 But non-EEA nationals must have a residence permit—visa de long séjour—which will include the nature of business activity in which you’ll partake.
 You will need to go to your local OFII office to complete the paperwork for residency.
 Or, you may have to start with the French consulate in your home country, depending on your status and residency requirements.

 You probably know this, but within the first three months of living in France (if you plan to stay longer than that), a resident must have a visa stamp.
 Now, if you already have a visa, but want to start a business, it will need to be updated to the kind of visa that allows you to open a business in France.
 Check out the OFII website for more information on visas.
 Also, once you do have your visa, you need to make sure you have your carte vitale (social security card for health insurance access), as that is required of all French residents, whether permanent or not if you plan to stay in the country for over three months.
 You can get it at your local CPAM office (which oversees French healthcare) and these locations can be found through the Ameli website.